martinvonz/jj/docs/config.md

 ### Editing conflict markers with a tool or a text editor

 By default, the merge tool starts with an empty output file.
-If the tool puts anything into the output file, and exits with the 0 exit code, `jj` assumes that the conflict is fully resolved.
+If the tool puts anything into the output file and exits with the 0 exit code, `jj` assumes that the conflict is fully resolved, while if the tool exits with a non-zero exit code, `jj` assumes that the merge should be cancelled.
 This is appropriate for most graphical merge tools.

+For merge tools which try to automatically resolve conflicts without user input, this behavior may not be desired.
+For instance, some automatic merge tools use an exit code of 1 to indicate that some conflicts were unable to be resolved and that the output file should contain conflict markers.
+In that case, you could set the config option `merge-tools.TOOL.merge-conflict-exit-codes = [1]` to tell `jj` to expect conflict markers in the output file if the exit code is 1.
+If a merge tool produces output using Git's "diff3" conflict style, `jj` should be able to parse it correctly, so many Git merge drivers should be usable with `jj` as well.

 Some tools (e.g. `vimdiff`) can present a multi-way diff but don't resolve conflict themselves.
 When using such tools, `jj`